 I love salads.
 I eat them nearly every day.
 And the Grand Poobah of salads for me has been the Seven Layer Salad.
 My mom makes this for Thanksgiving every year.
 And it was something I always looked forward to.

-If you’re not familiar with the traditional Seven Layer Salad, it begins with a layer of lettuce, followed by green onions, frozen peas, boiled eggs, bacon bits, cheddar cheese, and topped with my mom’s secret mayo dressing.
+In case you need a refresher: the traditional Seven Layer Salad begins with a layer of lettuce (the iceberg kind), followed by green onions, frozen peas, boiled eggs, bacon bits, cheddar cheese, and topped with my mom’s secret mayo dressing.

 I resigned myself to a life without this succulent salad.
 That is, until this week when I was touched with inspiration to try making a vegan (and healthier) version.
 Imagine…the perfect vegan seven layer salad!

 I began the salad with mixed greens, a healthier base than the iceberg lettuce my mom uses.
 I cooked some tofu in seasoning to replace the boiled eggs, used shredded vegan cheese, and created my own magical dairy-free ranch infused mayo dressing.